Colin-Cai-jin/turing-machine/README.md

 ```
 gcc -O2 turing.c -o turing
 ```
-And, we can use racket, too.
+We can use racket, too.
 ```
 raco exe -o turing turing.rkt
 ```
+And, we can use sed `turing.sed`

 # Description
 In this simulator, we indicate states in number.